cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 <strong>Problem 4:</strong> Unexpected Negative Values

 <div class="alert alert-warning" role="alert">
 <strong>Solution:</strong> At times, measurements will return as negative values because of how the voltage cables are connected.
 Connect voltage cables in different ways until you obtain positive values.
 Make sure the connections are correct for accurate power measurements.
-If you are not sure about the connections consult a certified electrician.
+If you are not sure about the connections, consult a certified electrician.
 </div>